Nick Fish: Politics

 Fish first ran for a seat on the Portland City Council in 2002, losing to Randy Leonard.
 He ran again in 2004, losing to future Mayor Sam Adams.
 In 2008, Fish again ran for the Council, this time in a special election for the unexpired term of resigned Commissioner Erik Sten.
 He won the seat with 61.4% of the vote.
 He was re-elected to a full four-year term in 2010 with just under 80% of the vote.

 Until February 2013, Fish served as Commissioner-in-Charge of the Portland Housing Bureau and Portland Parks & Recreation.

 In 2010, Fish led the creation of the new Portland Housing Bureau, streamlining and consolidating the City's housing programs and services.
 In 2011, he celebrated the opening of Bud Clark Commons, a cornerstone of the City's 10 Year Plan to End Homelessness.

 In June 2013, a shuffling of bureaus among the commissioners by Mayor Hales saw Fish assigned the Bureau of Environment Services and the Portland Water Bureau, and placed in charge of the Regional Arts & Culture Council.

 Personal life

 Fish and his wife lived for 20 years in Northeast Portland before renting an apartment in Goose Hollow towards the end of Nick's life.

 Fish was diagnosed with stomach cancer in 2017.
 On December 31, 2019, Fish said he was no longer able to carry out his work as a commissioner and announced his plan to resign upon the election of a successor.
-Two days later, Fish died at his home in Portland.
+Two days later, Fish died at his home in Portland, Oregon from stomach cancer.
+He was 61 years old.